-- if one of the parties, the trust or one of the trustees is domiciled, habitually resident or has an establishment in the canton where the court is located, or - if a major share of the assets of the trust are located in Switzerland - Where there is no valid choice of forum, or if the choice of forum is not exclusive, jurisdiction shall lie with the Swiss courts: - a. at the domicile or, in the absence of a domicile, at the habitual residence of the defendant;
+- if one of the parties, the trust or one of the trustees is domiciled, habitually resident or has an establishment in the canton where the court is located, or - if a major share of the assets of the trust are located in Switzerland - Where there is no valid choice of forum, or if the choice of forum is not exclusive, jurisdiction shall lie with the Swiss courts: - at the domicile or, in the absence of a domicile, at the habitual residence of the defendant: - h. at the seat of the trust; or - for claims arising out of the operations of an establishment in Switzerland, at the location of that establishment. - Disputes regarding liability arising out of the public issue of equity or debt securities may also be brought before the Swiss courts at the force since 1 Jan.
+2022, published 27 Jan.
+2022 (AS 2022 43; BBI 2007 5397).
 Inserted by Art.
 2 of the FD of 20 Dec.
-2006 on the Approval and Implementation of the Hague Convention on the Law Applicable to Trusts and on their Recognition, in force since 1 July 2007 (AS 2007 2849; BBI 2006 551).
+2006 on the Approval and Implementation of the Hague Convention on the Law Applicable to Trusts and on their Recognition, in force since 1 July 2007 (AS 2007 2849; BBl 2006 551).

-SR 0.221.371
+89 SR 0.221.371